 Erik Shows an Example of EPDM Roof

-Third, protective mats are definitely needed because the thin membrane is susceptible to punctures due to foot traffic on sharp objects left behind by maintenance crews.
-Another reason we don't recommend EPDM, is because it's so easily punctured.
+Third, protective mats are needed because the thin membrane is susceptible to punctures due to foot traffic on sharp objects left behind by maintenance crews.
+Another reason we don't recommend EPDM is that it's so easily punctured.
 Um, here, on this roof you can see they’ve laid out mats for workmen to walk on, and this is supposed to offer protection, but as you can see there's never enough mats to cover the whole roof.

-Repairs to seams and flashing is required long before the warranty of the fifteen to twenty years expires.
-Now, I'm gonna bring finger along be seam that's inside the cover tape; just watch this here, when I bring it along here.
+Repairs to seams and flashing are required long before the warranty of the fifteen to twenty years expires.
+Now, I'm gonna bring finger along be a seam that's inside the cover tape; just watch this here, when I bring it along here.
 Look at all that water coming out.
-The surface preparation can be an added labor cost when removing an old roof system or installing one over a pre-existing one, and lastly the black color of the membrane absorbs heat and can lead to the super heating of the structure below, causing air conditioning costs to rise significantly.
+The surface preparation can be an added labor cost when removing an old roof system or installing one over a pre-existing one, and lastly, the black color of the membrane absorbs heat and can lead to the superheating of the structure below, causing air conditioning costs to rise significantly.